pac4j/pac4j/documentation/docs/clients/cas.md

 DirectCasProxyClient directCasProxyClient = new DirectCasProxyClient(config, "http://localhost:8080/webservices");
 ```

-After generating a proxy ticket (like `PT-1`), the web service will be called on a url similar to: `http://localhost:8080/webservices/myoperation?ticket=PT-1`.
+After generating a proxy ticket (like `PT-1`), the web service will be called on a URL similar to: `http://localhost:8080/webservices/myoperation?ticket=PT-1`.

-The `DirectCasProxyClient` will validate the proxy ticket and the service url (defined in the constructor: `http://localhost:8080/webservices`) on the CAS server to get the identity of the user.
+The `DirectCasProxyClient` will validate the proxy ticket and the service URL (defined in the constructor: `http://localhost:8080/webservices`) on the CAS server to get the identity of the user.

-This requires to define the appropriate CAS service (matching the `http://localhost:8080/webservices` url) on the CAS server side.
+This requires to define the appropriate CAS service (matching the `http://localhost:8080/webservices` URL) on the CAS server side.

 This `DirectCasProxyClient` internally relies on the [`CasAuthenticator`](https://github.com/pac4j/pac4j/blob/master/pac4j-cas/src/main/java/org/pac4j/cas/credentials/authenticator/CasAuthenticator.java).
-See how to [deal with performance issues](authenticators.html#deal-with-performance-issues).
+See how to [deal with performance issues](../authenticators.html#deal-with-performance-issues).

 ---